Meet The Governors

 I am particularly interested in safeguarding of students and personnel issues at schools.

-My name is Heather Morton.
 I am married with two grown up children and two young grand-daughters.
 I have lived in Northamptonshire for over 30 years, having moved from Leicestershire.
 I have taught French in several schools in East Northants and retired from Wollaston School around 4 years ago.